The Word Works

 What Is The Staff Structure At Your Magazine/press?

-Volunteers serve in a wide variety of roles, from readers to reading series organizers, to promotional experts.
-The Washington Prize is a blind reading process with three tiers of judging.
+Volunteers serve in a variety of roles, from readers and editors, to reading series organizers, to specialists in design, promotion, and research.
+The president manages operations and development, also supervising the open reading period.

 How Are Submissions Processed In Your Magazine/press?